Christopher-Ochs/SeniorDesignProject/README.md

 | Year Total   | 148    | 128         | 125.25  | 121.5 |

 ### Hour of Justification

+In order to create an excellent web app numerous hours of development, design, testing, and refactoring were necessary.
+This app was quite technically deep and required the integration of numerous technologies.

 #### Christopher Ochs
-In order to create an excellent web app numerous hours of development, design, testing, and refacotring were necessary.
-This app was quite technically deep and required the integration of numerous technologies.
-I was personally responsable for the impemenation of the backend archeticeture.
-Also, I helpted integrate and train models.
-Fianlly, I helped edit numerous videos and genral assignements for the course.
+ I was personally responsible for

+- the implementation of the backend architecture
+- helped integrate and train models
+- helped edit numerous videos
+- helped complete general assignments for the course.

+#### Philip Tallo

+ I was personally responsible for

+- implementing the entire Front End react app
+- overseeing and refactoring database code
+- overseeing and architecting backend code.
+- helping complete assignments for the senior design class